-Understanding the Employment Data
+1.3 Understanding the Employment Data

-There is a large increase in PD generated and new job cards issued, but household level data introduced some concerns.
+There is a large increase in Persondays generated and new Job Cards issued, but household level data introduced some concerns.
 How can this be interpreted?
-PD may increase because of increase in job cards and registered workers, increase in active job cards, or increase in average PD.
-Taking Average PD per Household, which is 46.35 for FY21, there is negligible change from FY20, when it was 46.36.
+Persondays may increase because of increase in jobcards and registered workers, increase in active jobcards, or increase in average persondays.
+Taking Average Persondays per Household, which is 46.35 for FY21, there is negligible change from FY20, when it was 46.36.
 This means that on average, households completed significantly less than the 100 days of work they are entitled to, even during Covid-19.
 This suggests interesting insights.
-Since on average households are still working as much as they were in the last FY, the increase in PD could be attributed to the newly registered households in FY21, or it could also imply that the number of active households have gone up in FY21.
+Since on average households are still working as much as they were in the last FY, the increase in Persondays could be attributed to the newly registered households in FY21, or it could also imply that the number of active households have gone up in FY21.
 Looking at the data we find that active households did indeed increase from 34% in FY20 to 57% in FY21, which shows that efforts to include more households in demanding work have borne fruit.
-Therefore, the data does suggest that the sizable increase in PD accrued either to the new job cards in FY21 or to newly active job cards.
-Further, the low average PD per household could also suggest that budget allocation for MGNREGA is insufficient to match the need for work.
+Therefore, the data does suggest that the sizable increase in Persondays accrued either to the new Job Cards in FY21 or to newly active Job Cards.
+Efforts should hence now be focussed on increasing the average Persondays per household.
+Further, the low average Persondays per Household could also suggest that budget allocation for MGNREGA is insufficient to match the need for work.

-How did Different Worker Categories Perform?
+1.4 How did Different Worker Categories Perform?

-Job card and PD data for FY21 shows that JH witnessed a significant increase in MGNREGA participation and employment generation.
+Job Card and Persondays data for FY21 shows that JH witnessed a significant increase in MGNREGA participation and employment generation.
 However, this jump must be broken down to analyse the share of the increased employment that went to vulnerable communities like SC, ST, and women.
-For instance, at a national level, while there was a rise in MGNREGA participation, there was also a marginal decline in women's share of PD.
+For instance, at a national level, while there was a rise in MGNREGA participation, there was also a marginal decline in women's share of Person Days.